 What to Do with Checked Bags in Overnight Layovers

-Essentially, in overnight layovers, you’ve got two choices to choose from.
+Essentially, in overnight layovers, you’ve got two options to choose from.

 First, you could pack everything you’ll need (toiletries, spare clothing, electronics, and chargers) in your carry-on.
 And when checking-in your luggage, ask the airline employee to check the bag to your final destination.
 This is how I personally deal with overnight layovers.